Reporting security vulnerabilities

 - Spamming techniques, such as sending out emails in large quantities

-- Reports of ordinary scans, such as port scanners
+- Reports of automated scanners, such as port scanners

 - Sending complaints about our products or services